cfu288/gpt3-medical-bias/README.md

   - There is a significant difference in the prevalence of the condition "copd" between the groups with a p-value of 0.010
   - There is a significant difference in the prevalence of the condition "type ii diabetes mellitus" between the groups with a p-value of 0.003

+## Limitations

+- Results generated for gpt-3.5-turbo may not be generalizable to other LLMs.
+- We only attempt to control for age and gender of the names associated with each race.
+We did not attempt to control for other data that may be encoded with each name (SES).
+- Race and ethnicity are social constructs with many subgroups.
+Evaluating word frequencies over these broad categories of race and ethnicity may hide the disparities in smaller distinct subpopulations.

 ## Code Structure

 ```